marcelonyc/ga-jfrog-primer/README.md

 ## Pre-reqs and Set up

 - Fork this project in GitHub
 - Setup OIDC integration in JFrog
+    - Administration->Platform Management->Manage Integrations (https://<JFROG URL>/ui/admin/configuration/integrations)
+    - New Integration->OpenID Connect
         - NOTE: **at this point, do not set identity mapping**
     - Provider Name: remember this, you will need it.
     - Provider Type: GitHub
     - Leave the rest blank